 1. Introduction

 Maize (Zea mays L.) is a major food crop vital to food security in Indonesia.
 Maize ranks third among the principal food crops, after rice and wheat.
-Maize contains, among other things, carbohydrates, protein, vitamin C, vitamin E, vitamin K, B vitamins, folic acid, and phenolic compounds (Rouf Shah et al., 2016).
+Maize contains, among other things, carbohydrates, protein, vitamin C, vitamin E, vitamin K, vitamin B, folic acid, and phenolic compounds (Rouf Shah et al., 2016).
 The many benefits of maize have resulted in high demand.
 Maize plays a highly strategic role as a raw material for industry, animal feed, pharmaceuticals, and bioenergy (Putri et al., 2022; Supriadi et al., 2024).
 Maize genotypes with high yield potential and quality are required to develop hybrid maize varieties.
 To achieve this goal, breeders need populations with high genetic diversity as selection material.
 Populations with high diversity and superior traits can be produced from parents with good combining ability (Mufidah et al., 2021).
 The most informative and commonly used methodologies among breeders are mating designs and diallel analysis.
 This mating design gives every parent an opportunity to cross with each other, enabling high recombination of genes in each parent and resulting in high diversity (Acquaah, 2012).
 Genetic variability for desirable traits, with high diversity, has the potential to improve the effectiveness of the selection process (D. P. Singh et al., 2021; Zanetta et al., 2025).
 The diallel mating design has the potential to achieve Hardy-Weinberg equilibrium, thereby potentially maintaining constant genotype frequencies in subsequent generations (Brown et al., 2014).
 Combining ability estimation based on this diallel design aims to identify parents with good combining ability.

 In general, combining ability is estimated using the diallel mating design in the F1 or S0 generation to produce hybrid varieties.
 Beyond this, the potential of combining ability estimation is not limited to the production of hybrid varieties.
 It may also be useful for selecting superior inbred lines in advanced selfing generations, where additive genetic effects become increasingly important.
 The relative contribution of additive gene action increases with successive selfing generations because dominance variance is progressively reduced (Kearsey & Pooni, 1996).
 As additive effects are directly transmitted to offspring, combining ability estimated in advanced generations may provide more reliable information for selecting superior parents and crosses.
 The increased relative contribution of additive gene action in advanced generations is highly beneficial for maize breeding programs.
 In addition to being important for parent selection in hybrid development, information on additive gene action is also needed for the development of open-pollinated, synthetic, and composite varieties.
 This is important because the success of their improvement depends heavily on the accumulation of favorable, heritable alleles (Brown et al., 2014).
 Additionally, in the S4 generation, the level of homozygosity has reached approximately 93.75%, so each line tends to be more genetically uniform than in earlier generations (Chaudhary, 2019).